Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Experiments

 \subsubsection{Scenario}

-The experimental data was collected in a practical scenario with ego car in motion in a complex environment, as shown in Fig.~\ref{fig:imag_exp}.
+The experimental data was collected in a practical scenario with the ego vehicle in motion within a complex environment, as shown in Fig.~\ref{fig:imag_exp}.
 The scene consisted of various stationary objects such as fences, trees, buildings, and parked cars on the roadsides.
-Additionally, there was a bus moving towards the ego vehicle.
-The testing phase involved the analysis of 15 frames of recorded radar I-Q samples, capturing the dynamics of the scene and the interactions between the ego car and its surroundings.
+Additionally, a bus was moving towards the ego vehicle.
+The testing phase involved analyzing 15 frames of recorded radar I-Q samples, capturing the dynamics of the scene and the interactions between the ego vehicle and its surroundings.